knewkarma-io/knewkarma/docs/source/index.rst

 .. image:: https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=flat&logo=buy-me-a-coffee&logoColor=black
     :target: https://buymeacoffee.com/rly0nheart

-**Knew Karma** (/nuː ‘kɑːrmə/) is a Reddit data analysis toolkit designed to provide an extensive range of functionalities for exploring and analysing Reddit data.
-It includes a **Command-Line Interface (CLI)**, and an **Application Programming Interface (API)** to enable an easy integration in other Python Projects.

 .. list-table:: Knew Karma provides detailed access to Reddit data across various categories [see table below]:
    :widths: 25 25 50